lynndylanhurley/ng-token-auth/README.md

 ## Proxy CORS requests
 Shit browsers (IE8, IE9) have trouble with CORS requests.
-You will need to set up a proxy to support these shit browsers.
+You will need to set up a proxy to support them.

 ##### Example proxy using express for node.js
 ~~~javascript